pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 ## Remove message action[​](#remove-message-action)

 ##### Requires Message Persistence
-Requires Message Persistence enabled for your key in the Admin Portal.
+This method requires Message Persistence to be enabled for your key in the Admin Portal.

 Remove a previously added action from a published message.
 The response is empty.